Sabbatical Opportunity for Official Representatives

 ICPSR occasionally sponsors an Official Representative Sabbatical, an opportunity for an OR to work in Ann Arbor on a special project for up to three months during the winter or spring/summer term.
 ORs have found the sabbatical fellowships to be very rewarding, and ICPSR has benefited as well.

 Generally, ICPSR announces the sabbatical opportunity during September for the upcoming year with the deadline for project proposals in November and an announcement of the sabbatical recipient in December.
 Proposals should briefly describe the planned activities and should be accompanied by a vita.

-ICPSR will pay a stipend of up to $7,500, depending on the length of stay, and will also pay for the OR's travel and lodging.
-Finding housing is the responsibility of the OR, but we will be happy to assist with this.
-ICPSR will provide the OR with an office and a computer during the stay.
-We ask that the OR write a Bulletin article after completing the sabbatical.
+Details: RCMD provides a stipend of up to $7,500, depending on length of stay (up to three months) and also pays for the OR's travel and lodging.
+Finding housing is the OR's responsibility, but we can assist with this.
+ICPSR provides the OR an office and a computer.
+After the sabbatical is over, we ask the OR to write an ICPSR Bulletin article.

 The 2008 fellows analyzed the evolving roles of ICPSR's Official Representatives.
 The articles documenting their work are found in the Spring 2009 ICPSR Bulletin (PDF 568K).

 Gregory Adams, Sociology, Southern Connecticut State University, designed a project to help social scientists and librarians maximize their complementary relationship and advance the utility of social science data at the college level.
 He discusses his findings in: "Librarian and Faculty ORs: Shifting Roles and Social Capital."